 bottles, auto tires and steel wheels, and an engine block were also found.

-Over three summers, my sister and I have collected plastic beads along the shore of Little Keweenaw Bay, in Lake Superior, Michigan (Lat.
+Over four summers, my sister and I have collected plastic beads along the shore of Little Keweenaw Bay, in Lake Superior, Michigan (Lat.
 47.195N; Long. -88.150W).
-This picture shows 178 beads (40% green, 23% yellow, 19% red) that are 5 mm in diameter, and 30 nurdles (4 mm).
+This picture shows 252 beads (42% green, 21% yellow, 22% red, plus six other colors) that are 5 mm in diameter, and 92 nurdles (4 mm).
 These are larger than the microbeads used in health products.
-These beads are probably from shipping waste, the shipping lane is about 130 km east of the bay, and the beads are brought to the shore by wind.
+These beads are probably from shipping waste (cargo sweeping), the shipping lane is about 130 km east of the bay, and the beads are brought to the shore by wind.
 There is little water current (<1 cm/s) in this area.